-The Faculty Athletics Representative should have direct contact with studentathletes on a systematic and periodic basis.
-He or she should participate in new student-athlete orientation activities and should interact frequently with studentathlete advisory committees.
+The Faculty Athletics Representative should have direct contact with student-athletes on a systematic and periodic basis.
+He or she should participate in new student-athlete orientation activities and should interact frequently with student-athlete advisory committees.
 Student-athletes should recognize the Faculty Athletics Representative as a source of information, support and counseling, which is located administratively outside of the athletics department.
-Georgia Institute of Technology - Faculty Handbook

 The Faculty Athletics Representative is a senior advisor outside of the athletics department to the President of Georgia Tech on matters related to intercollegiate athletics.
-Together, with the Director of Athletics, the Faculty Athletics Representative formulates and recommends institutional positions on NCAA legislation and other matters affecting, or related to, intercollegiate athletics on the campus.
+Together, with the Director of Athletics, the Faculty Athletics

+Representative formulates and recommends institutional positions on NCAA legislation and other matters affecting, or related to, intercollegiate athletics on the campus.